'92 APR - Brichtrede √

 She turned forward, turning the car on and gripping the wheel as she tried to calm down.

-She looked up at him in the mirror one more time, watched him fail to stop crying, struggling to at least keep them quiet, turned away so Kidd could not see.
+She looked up at him in the mirror one more time, watched him fail to not start crying, struggling to at least not sob, to keep the tears quiet, turned away so Kidd could not see.

 Kidd, who was look at her like she was threatening to take his whole world away.
-Which she was, to be fair.
+Which she might have well have, to be fair.

 "Killer, hon?"